 Furthermore, learning to unquestioningly obey authority figures leaves them vulnerable to abuse and authoritarianism.

-There are three possible outcomes to these attempts:
+There are three possible outcomes to these attempts (which may fluctuate):

 1. The child is successfully broken and strives to suppress their individual identity, copy the behaviours and opinions of others and comply with demands from those in authority in order to achieve acceptance.